linkerd/linkerd/ISSUE_TEMPLATE.md

 ## Getting Help ##

 Github issues are for bug reports and feature requests.
-For questions about linkerd, how to use it, or debugging assistance, start by [asking a question in the forums](https://discourse.linkerd.io/) or join us on [Slack](https://slack.linkerd.io/).
+For questions about Linkerd, how to use it, or debugging assistance, start by [asking a question in the forums](https://discourse.linkerd.io/) or join us on [Slack](https://slack.linkerd.io/).

 Full details at [CONTRIBUTING.md](https://github.com/linkerd/linkerd/blob/master/CONTRIBUTING.md).

-## Filing a linkerd issue ##
+## Filing a Linkerd issue ##

 Issue Type: